-- Ensure that access to FedInvest is restricted to properly authorized individuals. - Verify that only authorized receipts are deposited into the trust funds. - Review and approve receipt amounts. - Provide receipt information to FMB within the required time frames. - Review the monthly financial reports provided by FMB to ensure that receipts are posted accurately.
-(Except for UTF) - Verify that the type and term of the investments purchased are appropriate in relation to expected cash flow needs. - Verify that the type and term of the investments purchased and related investment income are appropriate in relation to expected cash flow needs. - Verify that only authorized disbursement requests are used for withdrawals from the trust funds. - Review and approve the disbursement requests. - Provide disbursement requests to FMB within the required time frame. - Ensure that the systems they use to support on-line access to ASAP are approved, tested, and properly monitored.
+- Ensure that access to FedInvest is restricted to properly authorized individuals. - Verify that only authorized receipts are deposited into the trust funds. - Review and approve receipt amounts. - Provide receipt information to FMB within the required time frames. - Review the monthly financial reports provided by FMB to ensure that receipts are posted accurately and any noted discrepancies are resolved in a complete, accurate, and timely manner.
+(Except for UTF) - Verify that the type and term of the investments purchased and related investment income are appropriate in relation to expected cash flow needs.
+Verify that only authorized disbursement requests are used for withdrawals from the trust funds. - Review and approve the disbursement requests. - Provide disbursement requests to FMB within the required time frame. - Ensure that the systems they use to support on-line access to ASAP are approved, tested, and properly monitored.
 (UTF and GCRTF only) - Restrict ASAP access to authorized individuals.
-(UTF and GCRTF only) - Verify that disbursement requests are accurately entered into ASAP.
-(UTF and GCRTF only) - Review the monthly trust fund financial reports provided by FMB to ensure that disbursements are posted accurately. - Reconcile fund balance with Treasury from their records to Fiscal Service records to ensure that they receive the proper trust fund disbursements. - Reconcile disbursement records to their bank's records to ensure that they receive the proper trust fund disbursements.
-(UTF only) - Review the monthly trust fund financial reports to ensure that transactions are recorded accurately. - Review their UTF account statements, transaction statements, and Federal activity reports to ensure that transactions are recorded accurately. - Verify that transactions are recorded accurately into Government-Wide Treasury Account Symbols Adjusted Trial Balance System.
-(GTAS) - Verify that borrowing requests are accurately entered into ASAP.
-(UTF only)
+(UTF and GCRTF only) - Verify that authorization requests are accurately entered into ASAP.
+(UTF and GCRTF only) - Review the monthly trust fund financial reports provided by FMB to ensure that disbursements are posted accurately and any noted discrepancies are resolved in a complete, accurate, and timely manner. - Reconcile fund balance with Treasury from their records to Fiscal Service records to ensure that they receive the proper trust fund disbursements and any noted discrepancies are resolved in a complete, accurate, and timely manner. - Reconcile disbursement records to their bank's records to ensure that they receive the proper trust fund disbursements and any noted discrepancies are resolved in a complete, accurate, and timely manner.
+(UTF only) - Review the monthly trust fund financial reports to ensure that transactions are recorded accurately and any noted discrepancies are resolved in a complete, accurate, and timely manner. - Review their UTF account statements, transaction statements, and federal activity reports to ensure that transactions are recorded accurately and any noted discrepancies are resolved in a complete, accurate, and timely manner. - Verify that transactions are recorded accurately into Government-Wide Treasury Account Symbols Adjusted Trial Balance System.
+(GTAS)

-- Verify that borrowing amounts are not in excess of the amount approved by the Department of Labor.
-(UTF only) - Review the reports provided by FMB to ensure that borrowing, interest, and repayment transactions are recorded accurately.
-(UTF only)
+- Verify that borrowing requests are accurately entered into ASAP.
+(UTF only) - Verify that borrowing amounts are not in excess of the amount approved by the Department of Labor.
+(UTF only) - Review the reports provided by FMB to ensure that borrowing, interest, and repayment transactions are recorded accurately and any noted discrepancies are resolved in a complete, accurate, and timely manner.